Ph.D. School Psychology + School Psychologist Certification

 • Objective #5: To produce school psychologists who are knowledgeable of and practice according to professional, ethical, and legal standards.

 Those seeking to apply should complete an online application and provide official undergraduate and (if applicable) graduate transcripts.
 A minimum grade point average of 3.0 is mandated for undergraduate work and undergraduate psychology classes.
-Prospective students should also provide a personal statement, Curriculum Vitae, two letters of recommendation with at least one from a faculty member of an accredited academic institution, GRE test scores (waived for 2023 Fall start), TOEFL score (if applicable), and an acknowledgement they understand the College of Education Policy on Clearances.
+Prospective students should also provide a personal statement, Curriculum Vitae, two letters of recommendation with at least one from a faculty member of an accredited academic institution, TOEFL score (if applicable), and an acknowledgement they understand the College of Education Policy on Clearances.

 The deadline to apply is Dec.
 1 for a fall start.